20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Check out the Purakaunui Falls

-The Purakaunui Falls are a beautiful three tiered waterfall in the Catlins surrounded by native forest.
-After a short walk through the mature beech forest you will get to the viewing platform of Purakaunui Falls.
-This 15 minute return walk is easy to follow and only has some stairs down to the waterfall at the end.
-The Purakaunui Falls are some of the most famous Catlins waterfalls and even some of New Zealands most photographed waterfall!
-With 20 metres height over 3 tiers it isn’t the highest waterfall in New Zealand, but because of it’s different tiers and the way the water is falling down the rocks, it’s definitely one of the most beautiful!
+The Purakaunui Falls are a beautiful three-tiered waterfall in the Catlins surrounded by native forest.
+After a short walk through the mature beech forest, you will get to the viewing platform of Purakaunui Falls.
+This 15-minute return walk is easy to follow and only has some stairs down to the waterfall at the end.
+The Purakaunui Falls are some of the best waterfalls in the Catlins.
+It is even the most photographed waterfall of New Zealand!
+With 20 meters in height over 3 tiers, it isn’t the highest waterfall in New Zealand, but because of its different tiers and the way the water is falling down the rocks, it’s definitely one of the most beautiful!

 How to get to Purakaunui Falls